Meningococcal B (Men-B) Vaccine

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns speak with your health care provider.

 What is meningococcal B infection?

 Meningococcal B infection is caused by bacteria called meningococcal type B. It can cause serious and life-threatening infections including meningitis, an infection of the lining that covers the brain, and septicemia, an infection of the blood.
-Permanent complications of infection include brain damage and deafness.
+Permanent complications of infection include brain damage, deafness, and loss of limbs.
 About 1 in 20 people who get sick may die.

 Mature Minor Consent